oznu/docker-s6-alpine-node/README.md

 # s6-node

-This is a base Node.js image with the S6 Overlay and support for x86_64 and ARM (Raspberry Pi 1, 2, 3).
+This is a base Node.js image with the S6 Overlay and support for x86_64 and ARMv7 (Raspberry Pi 2 or 3).

 [Debian Linux](https://hub.docker.com/_/debian/) + [S6 Overlay](https://github.com/just-containers/s6-overlay) + [Node](https://nodejs.org/en/)